 With its history spanning overf 2000 years, a population of the city of >156 000 citizens and >600 000 including the metropolitan area, Grenoble is the 16th city of France and known as the "Capital of the Alps".
 The old academic tradition of Grenoble dates from the foundation of its University in 1339.
 Grenoble has a strong scientifc background and became one of the major european scientific centers.

 With +60 000 students and 21 000 researchers, whom more than 10 000 are located at the so called "Polygone scientifique" where I work, Grenoble is a very dynamic city both for youngsters and scientifically speaking.
 It is the first french city in numbers of reserach jobs with 7.1% of the population working in R&D. It has been ranked 5th most innovant city in the world by Forbes, in terms of patents deposited per capita.
 Grenoble has also been ranked 1st in the 2013-2014 ranking of French cities where it feels good to study and remained in the top 5 since then.
 With 13 doctoral schools gathered in a "College" managing 3700 PhD students, Grenoble has a strong dedication to high level education.

 Shaped by great scientists who played important roles in Grenoble such as J. Fourier (inventor of the Fourier series and transform or concepts such as the greenhouse effect) or J.F.
-Champollion (decipherer of the Egyptian hieroglyphs) but also a bunch of Nobel prizes such as R. Mössbauer (discoverer of the effect of absorption of γ-rays by nuclei), K. on Klitzing (discoverer of the quantum Hall effect), L. Néel (discoverer of the (anti)ferromagnetism) or A. Fert (discoverer of the Giant magnetoresistance).
-Let also cite J. Sifakis, only French having been awarded the Turing Price (equivalent of the Nobel Price for computer sciences).
+Champollion (decipherer of the Egyptian hieroglyphs) but also a bunch of Nobel prizes such as R. Mössbauer (discoverer of the effect of absorption of γ-rays by nuclei), K. von Klitzing (discoverer of the quantum Hall effect), L. Néel (discoverer of the (anti)ferromagnetism) or A. Fert (discoverer of the Giant magnetoresistance).
+Let also cite J. Sifakis, one of the two French persons having been awarded the Turing Price (equivalent of the Nobel Price for computer sciences).

 Grenoble being a very young, active and science-oriented city, is one of the 34 awardees (over 271 cities) of the 2014 "5 arobases": highest recognition of French cities particularly well connected to the Internet for citizens and obtains this ranking every year since then.